Tax Compliance Subject Matter Expert

 In this role You will:

-- Manage the timely delivery of Tax reports such as Intrastat, VAT return
+- Coordinate the timely delivery of the specific market resident groups and standalone companies Indirect Tax reports

-- Represent bp along with Group Tax in internal and external Tax audits.

-- Look for opportunities to improve GBS Tax Team’s global tax processes to create efficiencies and control improvements within global tax compliance processes.
+- Look for opportunities to improve their own processes to create efficiencies and control improvements with their own area of work

-- Support the Tax Managers and operational project leads in project documentation and delivery

 What You will need to be successful: